How much does an EPOS system cost?

 |Free mPOS System||Get basic EPOS functionality with free apps like iZettle and Square with just the initial hardware outlay||£599+||Free|

 That’s the tough one!
-Again, we will recommend the right solution based on your specific circumstances. iZettle, PaymentSense, Square, SumUp, Global Payment, WorldPay, PayPal… they seem all the same to you.
+Again, we will recommend the right solution based on your specific circumstances. iZettle, PaymentSense, Square, SumUp, Global Payment, WorldPay, PayPal… they might seem all the same to you.
 Well, not really!

-Our calculator gives you a first level of answer
+Our calculator gives you a first level of answer.

 Roughly speaking, we can distinguish 2 families of payment processors: the ‘Payment Facilitators” (iZettle, Square, PayPal, SumUp mostly in the UK) and the “Traditional payment processors” (… everyone else, pretty much!)

 Payment Facilitators offer no contract, cheap but elegant and robust card readers, integrations with point-of-sale software and higher rates.
 And it’s very easy to sign up – no headache to activate your account and start taking payment.

 On the other hand, traditional providers offer lower rates which can trigger significant savings on bigger volumes merchants.
 The downsides are that fees are rarely charged transparently and they require the merchant to sign 2 to 4-year contracts after a relatively tedious on-boarding process.
 The traditional terminals, generally of the Verifone or Ingenico brand, are bulkier but also in 2017 still “feel” more safe/robust to many people.

 So which one should you go for?
 Let’s answer from the rational perspective of someone trying to save costs.